 Chiropractic is a healthcare profession that focuses on the diagnosis, treatment and prevention of mechanical disorders of joints, particularly those of the spine, and their effects on the nervous and muscular system.
 It emphasises manual therapy including spinal manipulation and other joint and soft tissue manipulation, and includes corrective exercises, and health and lifestyle counselling.

-Chiropractic care can help alleviate pain and discomfort.
-Helps you return to normal activity and prevents recurrence.
-The aim of chiropractic is to promote good health and wellbeing.
+Chiropractic care can help alleviate pain and discomfort, helps you return to normal activity and prevents recurrence.
+The aim of chiropractic care is to promote good health and wellbeing.

 • Ease pain naturally